NFSOR/hotpursuit2010/README.md

 My Biggest Appreciation for you, is if you want to contribute in any way.
 I will be very thankful if we can get autolog titles up and going again.

 # Current Hot Pursuit (2010) Situation
 No official statement was given by EA for shutting down the title, however since May 13th 2022 the servers are not functional.
 Is this another silent kill from EA or just simply a mistake?
 We do not know yet.
-However it is better to copy the server as soon as possible before EA kills it.
+However it is better to copy the server as soon as possible before EA gives us a official retirement statement.

 # How you can help us?
 If you were logging packets of NFSHP10 before, or you know how to code.
 Please fill out this google form and I will contact you shortly :)